NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 In "current-user" component, we call the service's "getLoggedInUser" method and assign the returned values to the class variables.
 We then call this method in ngOnInit().
 This will ensure then whenever we use this component's selector in any other application we will automatically trigger this method and the values will be available to us.

 Note the selector for the component is "emp-current-user".
-While creating the library we specified the CLI to use "emp" as prefix for selectors.
+While creating the library we used "emp" as the prefix for selectors.

 {% highlight ts %}
 import { Component, OnInit } from '@angular/core';